epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-15-awesome-overview.markdown

 It more easier for beginner, than before.
 It is also huge documentation.

+The tiling window manager itself make it easy for user that need workflow for daily basis.
+And also most tiling parts can be automated.

 With Lua, Awesome configuration is also highly configuration.
 So flexible, that the limit is your creativity.